 $$ (nX) = n! / X! (n−X)! $$

-The binomial probability formula that is used by the binomial probability calculator with the binomial coefficient is:
+The binomial probability formulation that is utilized by the binomial probability calculator with the binomial coefficient is:

 $$ P(X) = n! / X! (n − X)! ⋅ p^X⋅ (1 − p) n − X $$

-p = probability of success on a single trial,
+p = opportunity of achievement on a unmarried trial,

 X = number of successes